 After applying, getting the court order, submitting the required documentation, and, if necessary, successfully completing the waiting period, the driver will be issued the occupational/restricted use license.

-The DWI attorneys at the Law Offices of Tad Nelson & Associates have been assisting individuals charged with DWI offenses since 1992.
-If you’re in need of legal assistance contact us for a free consultation.
+The DWI attorneys at the Law Offices of Tad Nelson & Associates have assisted individuals charged with DWI offenses since 1992.
+If you’re in need of legal assistance, contact us for a free consultation.

 Our number is 713-489-7373.